 By Lauren Jelle

-Editor’s Note: Lauren Jelle is an avid traveler and a USAG Stuttgart military community member.
+Editor’s Note: Lauren Jelle is an avid traveler and a former USAG Stuttgart military community member.

 If you are planning on going to any of the Fasching parades and events this year, there are a few important things to know before you go.